anilakash/IndKGC/README.md

 # IndKGC: Inductive Knowledge Graph Completion with GNNs and Rules:An Analysis #

-This is the official implemetation of the paper Inductive Knowledge Graph Completion with GNNs and Rules:An Analysis.
-The CompGCN convolution layers are used from the official implementation of CompGCN paper (https://github.com/malllabiisc/CompGCN).
+This is the official implemetation of the paper [Inductive Knowledge Graph Completion with GNNs and Rules: An Analysis](https://arxiv.org/abs/2308.07942).
+This paper exloits [RGCN](https://arxiv.org/abs/1703.06103) and [CompGCN](https://arxiv.org/abs/1911.03082) as GNNs and [AnyBURL](https://web.informatik.uni-mannheim.de/AnyBURL/meilicke19anyburl.pdf) as rule learner.
+The CompGCN convolution layers are used from the official implementation of [CompGCN paper](https://github.com/malllabiisc/CompGCN).
 Thanks to the authors of CompGCN for sharing the updated code-base.

 Authors:
 [Akash Anil, Victor Gutierrez Basulto, Yazmín Ibáñez-García, Steven Schockaert]